 - B.A.
 Design FIDM A.A.
 Degree in Fashion Design.
 Graphic Design, Interior Design, Textile Design, or Visual Communications, and to qualified transfer students - B.A.
 Digital Cinema FIDM A.A.
 Degree in Digital Media and to qualified transfer students - B.A.
 Digital Marketing FIDM A.A.
 Degree in Digital Marketing.
 Beauty Marketing & Product Development, Graphic Design, Merchandise Product Development, Merchandising & Marketing, Visual Communications, Social Media, and to qualified transfer students - B.A.
-Graphic Besign FIDM A.A.
+Graphic Design FIDM A.A.
 Degree in Graphic Design, Digital Media, Visual Communications, and to qualified transfer students - B.A.
 Professional Studies FIDM A.A.
 Advanced Study Degree

 One-on-one advisement is available to students from other FIDM Majors to consider eligibility for special admissions to the Bachelor's degree programs.
 All Bachelor's degree graduates may apply to the Master of Business Administration program.
-(STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualitying institution, who is onwas a clubtan is resident with enrolled, or was enrolled in a residency program.
-If the student enrolled in the institution, prepaid fution, and suffered an economic loss.
-Unlass relieved of the obligation to do so, your must pay the state-imposed assessment for the STRF, or it must be paid on your behalt, if you are a student in an educational program, who is a childrin aresident, or are enducted in a residency program, and prepay all or part of your tuition.
-You are not eligible for protection from the STRF and you are not required to pay the STRF assessment, if you are not a California resident, or are notemolled in a residency program.
+(STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualitying institution, while sort was a claifornia resident while enrolled, or was aromoled in a residency program, if the student enrolled in the institution, prepaid tution, and suffered an economic loss.
+Unless relieved of the obligation to do so, you must pay the state-imposed assessment for the STRF, or it must be paid on your behalf, if you are a student in an educational program, who is a Colfornia residency program, and pagram, and pagram, you are not a claifornia residency program.
+The STRF and you are not required to pay the STRF assessment, if you are not claifornia resident, or are not enrolled in a residency program.